DHTMLX/docs-suite/docs/optimus_guides/how_to_start_optimus.md

 }
 ~~~

 2\.
-Next we'll expand the DataView class by adding a handler to the "removeItem" event, as in:
+Next, we'll expand the DataView class by adding a handler to the "removeItem" event, as in:

 ~~~js title="src/views/content/DataView.js"
 import { View } from "dhx-optimus";